FFarhangian/Fake-news-detection-Comparative-Study/README.md

 # Fake-news-detection
-Official implementation of the paper : "All about automatic fake news detection: A comparative study"
+Official implementation of the paper : "All about automatic fake news detection: A wide comparative study"